05st/artemis/README.md

 # Artemis

-Artemis is a statically typed, functional programming language with some inspirations from Rust, ML, Haskell.
+Artemis is a statically typed, functional programming language with some inspirations from Rust, ML, and Haskell.
 It doesn't have too many exciting features as I am writing it for learning purposes.

 ## Features
 At the moment, Artemis has all of these implemented: